dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-3.md

 #Your First Theme - Part 3

 In part two of this series we end with having made a header.php, footer.php, and template-part/post-loop.php to show our most recent posts on index.php ( our home page ).
-In this article will will and some more markup ( html ), get some basic styles in place, and take a look at writing a custom query.
+In this article will will add some more markup ( html ), get some basic styles in place, and a custom sidebar.

 We have also skipped some very important things that WordPress needs to work correctly so let's start with these as they are super simple...